The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 Flowing rhythm is suggested through repeating organic shapes or through irregular repetition of repeating elements.

-There are other two types of rhythm, alternating and random rhythm but not as significant as the above three.
+There are two other types of rhythm, alternating and random, but they are not as significant as the above three.

 Rhythm helps to create a sense of order and stability in a design and can be used to get attention to specific elements or areas.